Language of flowers: In modern and contemporary art

-The Language of Flowers Around the World
+The language of flowers around the world

 Though the language of flowers is popularly known through its romantic and Victorian roots, this practice is not new to other parts of the world.
 This said, there is no universally accepted set of meanings for flowers.
 Instead of a standardized symbolic system, floral symbolism functioned as a collection of associations, with interpretations varying between different books and sources.
 The books that compile floral vocabularies, often referred to as "language of flowers" books, belong to a broader category of sentimental flower literature.
 Unlike botanical or horticultural texts that focus on scientific classification or cultivation, these works emphasize the emotional and symbolic associations of flowers, reflecting themes of sentiment and personal meaning rather than practical uses.

 Throughout history flowers have fascinated people, who have dedicated considerable effort to cultivating them, even without a clear practical benefit.
 Humans have seen symbolism in flowers.
 While some symbolic themes are common across cultures, many are not.

 The significance of nature, particularly flowers, is evident even in prehistoric times, as shown by the discovery of flowers in ancient burial sites, where they were placed as part of rituals, reflecting their spiritual importance to early humans.